hashicorp/terraform-provider-azurerm/website/docs/r/sql_database.html.markdown

 * `administrator_login_password` - (Required) Specifies the password of the SQL administrator.
 * `authentication_type` - (Required) Specifies the type of authentication used to access the server.
 Valid values are `SQL` or `ADPassword`.
 * `operation_mode` - (Optional) Specifies the type of import operation being performed.
 The only allowable value is `Import`.

+`threat_detection_policy` supports  the following:

+* `state` - (Required) Specifies the state of the policy.
+If state is Enabled, storageEndpoint and storageAccountAccessKey are required.
+* `disabled_alerts` - (Optional) Specifies the semicolon-separated list of alerts that are disabled, or empty string to disable no alerts.
+Possible values: Sql_Injection; Sql_Injection_Vulnerability; Access_Anomaly; Usage_Anomaly.
+* `email_account_admins` - (Optional) Specifies that the alert is sent to the account administrators.
+* `email_addresses` - (Optional) Specifies the semicolon-separated list of e-mail addresses to which the alert is sent.
+* `retention_days` - (Optional) Specifies the number of days to keep in the Threat Detection audit logs.
+* `storage_account_access_key` - (Optional) Specifies the identifier key of the Threat Detection audit storage account.
+If state is Enabled, storageAccountAccessKey is required.
+* `storage_endpoint` - (Optional) Specifies the blob storage endpoint (e.g. https://MyAccount.blob.core.windows.net).
+This blob storage will hold all Threat Detection audit logs.
+If state is Enabled, storageEndpoint is required.
+* `use_server_default` - (Optional) Specifies whether to use the default server policy.

 ## Attributes Reference